Why Live at Fort Liberty?

 Home to one of the largest and busiest military

-complexes in the world, Fort Bragg hosts America's Airborne and
+complexes in the world, Fort Liberty hosts America's Airborne and

 Special Operations Forces and Forces Command, the Army's largest

 support command.
-Fort Bragg's 82nd Airborne Division soldiers and
+Fort Liberty's 82nd Airborne Division soldiers and

 others make 100,000 parachute jumps each year.

-By population, Fort Bragg is the largest Army installation in the world, providing a home to almost 10 percent of the Army’s active component forces.
+By population, Fort Liberty is the largest Army installation in the world, providing a home to almost 10 percent of the Army’s active component forces.